 I partnered with Sunsoil after many years of trying different brands.
 I like the price point, the organic label, the not too strong taste, and the rigorous testing.
-Take advantage of the 20% discount they are giving us for all first-time orders (US shipping) If you live outside the US, look for an organic and pure CBD oil.

 I often address dietary principles, instead of “diets” I do believe that there is not ONE diet for fibromyalgia.
 That said, we will all do better to adapt a dietary plan that is best for us individually, considering factors such as root issues and food allergies.
 Treating inflammation with diet will be different for each person.

 Here I detail some of these principles, but if you follow here, we also address these in live interactives as well.